Pachi96/Linux-kernel-modules/virtual_mouse_module/README.txt

 the mouse cursor with a console application that asks you in which direction to move and how many pixels (gpiomaus_test.py).
-Or to control the cursor with the GPIO pins of a Raspberry Pi (if you are running the module in such device), or to control the cursor with your keyboard.
+Or to control the cursor with the GPIO pins of a Raspberry Pi (gpiomaus.py) (if you are running the module in such device), or to control the cursor with your keyboard (key2mouse.py).